EllaTheCat/dopamine-2020/README.md

 ## Multiple machines, one config
 Posts on /r/i3wm show there's quite a demand for this.
 It is going to happen, but not at first release in June, because things need to shake down and stabilise first.
-Here's how and why it works:

-Before i3 starts, "make" runs.
-It only updates the config to tailor it to the machine once, so most of the time "make" exits immediately and has no inpact on startup time.

-If you are nervous about running "make" at startup, I would be, the safer way to proceed is to log out, drop to the Linux console, run "make" and then either log in again or restart/shutdown.
+For this to work, "make" must be run before i3.
+One way is to log out, drop to the Linux console, run "make" and then either log in again or restart/shutdown.

 ## Three modes, one key to bind them